zephyrproject-rtos/zephyr/doc/guides/dts/intro.rst

 .. _dt-node-labels:

-Nodes can be given *labels*, which are unique shorthands that can be used to refer to the labeled node elsewhere in the devicetree.
-Above, ``a-sub-node`` has label ``subnode_label``.
-A node can have zero, one, or multiple node labels.
+Nodes can be assigned *node labels*, which are unique shorthands that can be used to refer to the labeled node elsewhere in the devicetree.
+Above, ``a-sub-node`` has the *node label* ``subnode_nodelabel``.
+A node can have zero, one, or multiple *node labels*.

 Devicetree nodes have *paths* identifying their locations in the tree.
 Like Unix file system paths, devicetree paths are strings separated by slashes